Active outbreak tracker

 Ebola outbreak 2026 at a glance

-Latest WHO-linked Ebola outbreak 2026 figures, separated by confirmed cases, suspected cases, and suspected deaths.
+Latest CDC-linked Ebola outbreak 2026 figures, separated by confirmed cases, suspected cases, and deaths.

 Ebola outbreak 2026 snapshot